tracyW5/digital-river-global-commerce/README.txt

 Avoid fatal fines, litigation, and damage to your brand’s reputation by staying compliant with ever-changing tax and data privacy regulations.
 Worried about filing VAT taxes to multiple tax authorities?
 We do that for you.
 Worried about staying compliant with GDPR, PSD2 and other consumer protection regulations?
 We manage that for you.
 And we do all this through our unique merchant and seller of record business model.

 == Frequently Asked Questions ==
-= Does a client need to do custom integration on their WordPress storefront in order to get DR commerce features? =
+= Do I need to do a custom integration on my WordPress storefront in order to get Digital River’s commerce features? =

 No, a full checkout flow is included as part of the plugin.
 Login, Cart, Checkout, and Thank You pages are all included and can be called by the storefront as needed.

 = Is merchandising included in the plugin? =

-Yes, but not at full parity to GC.
-The plugin offers the most-used merchandising offer types of Coupon Code, Bum M Get N, Candy Rack, Free Shipping, and basic Bundles.

-= Is there a limitation on what currencies and locales from GC the WordPress plugin supports? =

-No, the plugin supports any currency or locale which is supported by GC.
-Some locales like Brazil require additional legal/contractual effort but not specific to the plugin.
+Yes.
+The plugin offers commonly-used merchandising offer types.

-= Does DR host the client's WordPress site/storefront? =
+= Does Digital River host my WordPress site/storefront? =

-No, the client is responsible for bringing their own hosting.
-Some common hosts for WordPress, depending on client size, are Wordpress.org, Wordpress.com, WordPress.vip, and WPEngine.
+No, you are responsible for hosting your own site.

 == Changelog ==